harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Can I save my applied node preferences in the recommendations ?

-Currently, you cannot save the applied node preferences because they are computed and retrieved directly from the database based on the selected CPU and memory limits.
+Currently, you cannot save the applied node preferences because they are retrieved directly from the database based on the selected CPU and memory limits.

 #### Is the JIRA ticket automatically created from the suggested recommendations?